Divya Dutta: 2009–2012: Delhi-6 and expansion

 Dutta's first release of 2009, the Rakeysh Omprakash Mehra's drama film Delhi-6, was a box office flop and received mixed reviews.
 For her portrayal of the low-caste trash collector girl, Jalebi, Dutta was highly praised, with Taran Adarsh calling her "admirable" and BehindWoods calling the supporting actors, including Dutta, "the highlight of the film".
 Dutta received nominations for Best Supporting Actress at various awards ceremonies, including Filmfare, and won her first IIFA Award for Best Supporting Actress.
 She starred in Love Khichdi alongside Randeep Hooda and Avijit Ghosh of the Economic Times called her "among those who stand out."
 She also appeared in Morning Walk and her performance was described as "good", although the film received negative reviews.
 Her other two releases that year were Mini Punjab and Paroksh.

 In 2010, she appeared in the Punjabi film Sukhmani: Hope for Life, once again alongside Juhi Chawla and Gurdas Maan, playing the role of Reshma.
 For her performance, she received the PTC Punjabi Film Award for Best Actress.
 She played a supporting role in the Manoj Tiwari directed comedy film Hello Darling.
-The film received highly negative reviews, but Dutta's performance received mixed reviews, with Joginder Tuteja calling her "okay," but NDTV calling her one of the actresses who make an impression.
+The film received highly negative reviews, but Dutta's performance received mixed reviews, with Joginder Tuteja calling her "okay," while NDTV calling her one of the actresses who make an impression.
 She also appeared in Malik Ek, based on the life of Shirdi Sai Baba, playing one of his devotees, Laxmi.
 The film received mostly negative reviews, but her performance received mixed reviews and was described as "efficient" by Komal Nahta.
-The same year, she appeared in two international ventures- director Fred Holmes' multilingual project Heart Land and the film Hisss alongside Mallika Sherawat.
+The same year, she appeared in two international ventures; director Fred Holmes' multilingual project Heart Land and the film Hisss alongside Mallika Sherawat.
 The film received negative reviews and was criticised for underutilising her, with Taran Adarsh calling her "wasted" and Pankaj Sabnani remarking that she "doesn't have much scope."